 - Parking in designated areas only.

-- No golf playing.
+- No golfing.

-- Alcohol is prohibited.
+- Alcohol and illegal substances are prohibited.

 Picnics and group outings can be reserved by permit at certain parks and recreation areas.
-To apply for a permit, please call (609) 259-3600 ext.
-120.

 The Robbins House at Hillcrest Farm

 The historic Robbins family farmhouse is situated on 23 acres of preserved open space and is one of the few surviving brick farmhouses in Mercer County.
 The house dates back to the early 19th century.
 The Robbins can trace the land back to the 1700s when the King of England indentured about 120 acres, then called the Milford Tract, to Moses Robins (as the name was then spelled).
 The land was purchased in 1818 by David Robbins, and it is believed that he built the house.